dathere/ckanaction/README.md

 ## Notes

-- Add the `CKAN_API_TOKEN` environment variable to a `.env` file where the program runs to include the token when making requests to the CKAN API.
 - If you use a `maybe_fn()` then if you provide `None` it will be ignored and that parameter will not be added to the JSON body.
 This library assumes `None` would not be provided as a value (since the cases where it is a value is often the default value that the CKAN API already has set for that parameter).